LiveXP/kazaar/README.md

 ### Docker Compose

 You can install the project with docker (docker compose).

+For more informations about docker-compose check this [readme](./engine/README.md)

 First you need to copy the ``docker-compose.yml.dist`` to ``docker-compose.yml`` and update the mysql informations